-Sophomore semester focuses on significant philosophical and religious literature, including the ancient Stoics, the New Testament, and the works of Plotinus, Augustine, St. Anselm, Aquinas, and Maimonides.
-Students also read principal contributors to Western literature, including Virgil, Dante, Chaucer, Rabelais, Cervantes, and Montaigne.
+Second semester focuses on significant philosophical and religious literature, including the ancient Stoics, the New Testament, and the works of Plotinus, Augustine, St. Anselm, Aquinas, and Maimonides.
+Students also read principal contributors to Western literature, including Virgil, Dante, Chaucer, Rabelais, Cervantes, and

+Montaigne.
 Special attention is given to the works of Shakespeare.
 Political theory is examined through the works of Hobbes, Machiavelli, and Rousseau.
 The revolutionary period of the Renaissance is explored through a combined emphasis on literature, poetry, and art.
-Sophomore students turn to increasingly humanistic questions.
+Students turn to increasingly humanistic questions.
 Different ways to understand the individual, social, and natural dimensions of life are a major focus of inquiry and discussion.
-The curriculum for the sophomore year strives to provide a careful treatment of the way in which the roots of ancient philosophy and literature, which students read as freshmen, find new life in these works.
+The curriculum strives to provide a careful treatment of the way in which the roots of ancient philosophy and literature find new life in these works.